swcarpentry/board/subcommittees/mentoring/PracticumProposal.md

 follow-up.
 Mentoring for this practicum is a time-limited focused committment; volunteering now doesn’t mean you’re committing to doing it again
 - Training, discussion questions, and feedback tools will be provided
+- Mentors will be recognized as such on the Instructor webpage
+- Mentors will be given certificates describing their involvement with teaching and training new instructors.
+- Participation as a mentor will count towards the membership workshop count.

 Mentors can apply via a form that requests the following information:

 - SCF experience
 - Other teaching experience
-- R or python preference
+- R or Python preference
 - Time zone plus preferred time of day for meetings (daytime/evening)

-Mentors will be selected and matched to groups by the mentoring committee.

 Before starting to meet with their groups, all mentors are required to attend the mentoring training meeting.

+### Group formation

+Based on data gathered on trainees and mentors regarding subject matter, time zone preferences and the like, the mentoring committee will form groups of 3-4 people (excluding the mentor).

 ### Lead mentor